 It is open to an employee to appeal against any disciplinary action taken against him or her.
-In the case of punitive action or dismissal the employee shall have a right of appeal both at Service level and committee level.
+In the case of punitive action or dismissal the employee shall have a right of appeal both at departmental level and committee level.

-The Assistant Chief Executive, or his nominated Officer, who should be a senior Officer to the disciplining Officer, should convene a meeting with the appellant, and his representative, where appropriate, and the disciplining Officer.
+The Executive Director, or his nominated Officer, who should be a senior Officer to the disciplining Officer, should convene a meeting with the appellant, and his representative, where appropriate, and the disciplining Officer.
 A Personnel Officer should be in attendance at all appeal hearings.
 Where the appeal is against punitive action or dismissal, personnel representation will be provided by corporate Human Resources.
-In such cases, the Assistant Chief Executive or nominated Officer shall notify the Head of Business (Organisational & People Solutions), immediately, of the notification of appeal.
+In such cases, the Executive Director or nominated Officer shall notify the Head of Human Resources, immediately, of the notification of appeal.